yourbasic/bit/README.md

 * Version numbers adhere to [semantic versioning][sv].

-The only accepted reason to modify the API of this package is to handle bug fixes that can't be resolved in any other reasonable way.
+The only accepted reason to modify the API of this package is to handle issues that can't be resolved in any other reasonable way.

 Stefan Nilsson – [korthaj](https://github.com/korthaj)